6 Best Accessible Places Near Hyde Park

 Marylebone – 0.5 mi from Marble Arch (north-east corner of the park)

-Bright and stylish with a menu packed full of handmade pasta and fresh Italian bites, trust me when I say Lina Stores is a delicious spot worth visiting!
-Just a short stroll from Marble Arch along Marylebone Lane, it features step-free entrance, a wheelchair accessible bathroom, and large windows that flood the space with natural light, ideal for a classy lunch before the festival or dinner afterwards.
+Bright and stylish with a menu packed full of handmade pasta and fresh Italian bites, Lina Stores is a delicious spot worth visiting.
+It is just a short stroll from Marble Arch along Marylebone Lane.

 Brooks Mews Wine House